chaobrain/braintools/README.md

-## See also the BDP ecosystem
+## See also the brain modeling ecosystem

-We are building the BDP ecosystem: https://ecosystem-for-brain-dynamics.readthedocs.io/
+We are building the brain modeling ecosystem: https://brainmodeling.readthedocs.io/